sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 The main guideline for scaling a zoekt-indexserver is the size of your largest repository.
 ```

-> NOTE: As indexserver currently only indexes one repository at a time, having more CPU and memory are not as important here than in webserver
+> NOTE: As indexserver currently only indexes one repository at a time, having more CPU and memory are not as important here than in webserver.

 | Replica     |                                                       |
 | :---------- | :---------------------------------------------------- |